 Should I get the shingles vaccine?

 No. The shingles vaccine is a live virus vaccine, and people with WM should not receive live virus vaccines.
-If you are a WM patient on certain chemotherapy regimens such as fludarabine or bortezomib, have undergone stem cell transplantation, or have had shingles previously, you should ask your doctor to consider a prophylactic anti-viral oral medication such as acyclovir to help prevent shingles.
+If you are a WM patient on certain treatment regimens (fludarabine, bendamustine, bortezomib), have undergone stem cell transplantation, or have had shingles previously, you should ask your doctor to consider a prophylactic anti-viral oral medication such as acyclovir to help prevent shingles.